zhkcll/py-linter-formatter/README.md

 }
 ```
 Here `errors` is a dictionary, where the keys are the path to the file,
-and the value of this key is a list of errors, where each error is a dictionary.
+and the value of this key is a list of errors, where each is a dictionary.

 But we store the execution results in a slightly different format.
-Write 3 functions to convert the report in the format we need.
+Write 3 functions to convert the report into the format we need:
-1. `format_linter_error` - formats a single error.
+1. `format_linter_error` - formats a single error;
-2. `format_single_linter_file` - formats all errors for a particular file.
+2. `format_single_linter_file` - formats all errors for a particular file;
-3. `format_linter_report` - formats all errors for all files in the report.
+3. `format_linter_report` - formats all errors for all report files.

-All functions must contain only the `return` construct.
+All functions must contain only the `return` keyword.

 Required storage format:
 ```python